BigDataAnalyticsGroup/analysis-rmi/README.md

 ```sh
 git submodule update --init
 ```
-If you want to plot the results, install the corresponding python requirements.
+If you want to plot the results, install the corresponding Python requirements.
 ```sh
 pip install -r requirements.txt
 ```